pie-framework/pie-elements/packages/graphing/docs/config-schema.json.md

 Indicates the label for the arrow that has to be displayed in the Settings Panel

+# `availableTools` (array)

+Graph toolbar tools configuration

+The object is an array with all elements of the type `string`.

 # `coordinatesOnHover` (object)

 Properties of the `coordinatesOnHover` object: